-If you're the freeholder, leaseholder or occupier of a property which has a premises licence in accordance with the Licensing Act 2003, you may want to tell us of your interest in the property.
-We'll then tell you when we receive a licensing application for the property.
+If you're the freeholder, leaseholder or occupier of a property which has a premises licence, you may want to tell us of your interest in this.
+If you do, we'll then tell you when we receive a licensing application for the property.

-It's not a legal requirement for you to tell us about your interest in the property.
+You don't need to tell us about your interest in the property by law.

-You can renew your application at the end of the 12 month period.
+We'll notify you for 12 months from the date you apply.
+You can renew this again at the end of the 12 month period.

 Who can apply?

-A person (including a business or company) with a property interest in any premises within in our area can give notice of their interest.
+A person (including a business or company) with a property interest in any premises in our area can give notice.
 This could include:

 - a legal mortgagee in respect of the premises